What is IP and Ethernet aggregation?

-For today’s networks, success depends on being able to deliver huge traffic volumes from end-users to offices, branches, the Internet, and data centers cost-effectively.
-Not only that, but managing the shift from 1G services to 10G and 100G services requires major capacity increases.
+For today’s networks, success depends on being able to deliver huge traffic volumes from end-users to offices, branches, the internet, and data centers cost-effectively.
+Not only that, but managing the shift from 1GbE services to 10GbE, 25GbE or 100GbE services and aggregation to 100/200/400/GbE, requires major capacity increases.

 When fully integrated with scalable optical network infrastructure, Ethernet connectivity services can help keep pace with bandwidth demands cost-effectively.
-However, Ethernet services (Layer 2 services) must be able to deliver traffic from both common business Ethernet services (such as E-LINE, E-LAN, E-TREE, and E-ACCESS), as well as from common IP (Layer 3) services, including IP-VPN services and, increasingly, SD-WAN services.
+However, Ethernet services (Layer 2 services) must be able to deliver traffic from both common business Ethernet services (such as E-LINE, E-LAN, E-TREE, and E-ACCESS), as well as from common IP (Layer 3) services, including IP-VPN services, Ethernet VPN (EVPN) and, increasingly, SD-WAN services.

 The pros and cons of traditional Ethernet aggregation

 Ethernet usually supports a ‘static’ traffic routing approach.
-The benefit is that Ethernet networks are typically simple to deploy, operate, and support.
-They are also compact and efficient, and need fewer skilled resources to run and maintain.
+Its benefits include simplicity and cost profile (born from its LAN heritage).
+Ethernet networks are also compact, efficient, and need fewer skilled resources to run and maintain.

-Despite these key benefits, static routing across Ethernet networks requires multiple provisioning steps to deliver an end-to-end service from the access layer into the IP core.
+Despite these key benefits, Carrier Ethernet relies on Layer 2 techniques (Ethernet) to forward traffic over fiber, copper, and wireless networks requiring multiple provisioning steps to deliver an end-to-end service from the access layer into the IP core.